 Real estate consultant assists tax & audit firm in right-sizing two Midwest offices

 Plante Moran, which has 3,100 staff across 26 locations, has shrunk its footprint over the past 10 years from 300 square feet per person to 220 square feet.
-PMC helped Plante Moran accomplish this effectively by optimizing its space for the four ways staff work: focusing (“heads-down” work); collaborating (working with more than one person); learning (learning by listening to others); and socializing (working in an informal setting with others).
+PMR helped Plante Moran accomplish this effectively by optimizing its space for the four ways staff work: focusing (“heads-down” work); collaborating (working with more than one person); learning (learning by listening to others); and socializing (working in an informal setting with others).

 Chicago office consolidation

-Understanding the benefits of combining staff as soon as possible, PMC leveraged a termination option to exit a large portion of one space early and negotiated a lease renewal with significant savings for an expansion totaling 87,000 square feet.
+Understanding the benefits of combining staff as soon as possible, PMR leveraged a termination option to exit a large portion of one space early and negotiated a lease renewal with significant savings for an expansion totaling 87,000 square feet.
 Plante Moran used this opportunity to implement a new, optimized space configuration, resulting in more collaborative space and a 25% decrease in the total square footage per staff.
-Project managers at PMC coordinated and oversaw the office buildout.
+Project managers at PMR coordinated and oversaw the office buildout.

 Plante Moran’s new office space includes a beautiful multipurpose area for events, a large gated outdoor area, more natural light throughout the space, spacious common areas, lots of open meeting areas, and treehouse-like private offices.